ellenfieldn/IdentityServer4.WsFederation/README.md

 * wresult
 * wctx

+## Something Vaguely Resembling a Roadmap
+I plan to do this stuff.
+I'll probably remember other things I want to do too.

 ### Top Priority Things
 These are the things that I'm planning on doing pretty soon.
 * I'm fairly certain I am doing Bad Stuff&trade; with the way I did some of the IdentityServer4-specific things.